WHNA Major Projects

 3. Complete "Welcoming Package" for neighbors new to WHNA

-We will be providing information: regarding closest schools, churches, parks, banks or credit unions and major local stores.
+We will be providing information: Police contacts and services; regarding the nearest schools, churches, parks, banks or credit unions and major local stores and some of the special services offered through WHNA.

 We also will provide contact information for local government services.